internetarchive/dweb-mirror/README.md

 Expect to see errors in the Browser log for
 * http://localhost:5001/api/v0/version?stream-channels=true  - which is checking for a local IPFS server

+#### 6. Test crawling

+* cd /path/to/install/dweb-mirror
+* ./crawl.js

+Look in the location configured in `configDefaults.yaml` or `~/dweb-mirror.config.yaml` ... directory` and there should be directories appearing for each item, with metadata and/or thumbnails.

+You can safely delete any of the crawled material and it will be re-fetched if needed.

 #### Updating
 To update: